 post-activism and the useful uselessness of not fixing

 This is where Bayo Akomolafe’s concept of post-activism becomes vital.
-Akomolafe, the Nigerian philosopher and “recovering psychologist,” as he introduces himself, suggests that our solutions often intensify the very problems they address.
+Akomolafe, the Nigerian philosopher and fellow “recovering psychologist,” as I found out we both introduce ourselves, suggests that our solutions often intensify the very problems they address.
 Like the Yoruba trickster god Èṣù who appears at crossroads to confuse travelers into new directions, Akomolafe invites us to lose our way productively.

 “The times are urgent; let’s slow down,” he writes—a paradox that captures something essential about our moment3.
 Our frantic efforts to heal, to fix, to optimize ourselves psychologically might be precisely what prevents the deeper transformations we seek.
 The revolution isn’t stalled because we haven’t done enough therapy; it’s stalled because we’ve made therapy itself into a revolution substitute.